stewartcelani/csharp/TutorialsAndCourses/SolidPrinciples/README.md

 #### Pain Driven Development (PDD)

+- Don't try to apply all the SOLID principles up-front
 - Develop using the simplest methods you know
 - Avoid premature optimization
 - If the current design is painful to work with, use the principles to guide redesign